-- The list PRICE of the property is typically less than the market value, which means less than any comparables in the area.
-Usually a bank or a lender will order a BPO( broker price opinion) prior to listing the property through a local REO agent.
+PRICE.
+The list price of the property is typically less than the market value, which means less than any comparables in the area.
+Usually a bank or a lender will order a BPO (broker price opinion) prior to listing the property through a local REO agent.
 About 75% of Naples foreclosure properties sold in the past year at or above the asking price.
-In many cases banks receive multiple offers on the same foreclosure property and they start, what is called a "Highest and Best" period. this period gives all bidders a chance to come up with their best offer in a certain time frame.
+In many cases banks receive multiple offers on the same foreclosure property and they start, what is called a “Highest and Best” period.
+This period gives all bidders a chance to come up with their best offer in a certain time frame.

-- TITLE.
-It is the seller's obligation to provide a clear title to the property, The Seller usually performa due diligence in clearing the title of any leans and encumbrances.
+TITLE.
+It is the seller’s obligation to provide a clear title to the property, The Seller usually performs due diligence in clearing the title of any leans and encumbrances.

 DEED.
 When the title of a property is transferred from one owner to another, the written instrument is called a Deed.
 The type of deed transferred at the sale of a foreclosure property is usually a special warranty deed which means that the seller warranties the title only during the time they owned the property.

 TITLE INSURANCE.
 It is customary in the State of Florida that the buyer’s will be issued a title insurance.
 So if any defects will ever be found in the chain of title the buyer is insured.
 This is piece of mind when purchasing a foreclosure property.